 In some cases you may choose to use the “Blank” page template when designing a page.
 This option hides the page’s built in title, or H1 heading.
 It’s useful when you want to feature a Cover Block at the top of the page for a modern look.

 However, this option should be used carefully.
 H1 headings are an important landmark on webpages that let assistive technology users know where your content begins.
 So if we remove the built in H1 heading, we need to add one back in by using a H1 heading block.

-Basically, if you hide the built in title to feature a cover block at the top of the page, make sure your cover block includes an H1 heading block.
+Basically, if you use the “Blank” page template to feature a Cover Block at the top of the page, make sure your Cover Block includes an H1 heading block for the title of your page.
 The H1 should come before any other content on the page.

 Have accessibility questions?

 Have any questions about the accessibility of your CAES or Extension website?
 We’re here to help.
 You can reach the CAES Web Team at firstname.lastname@example.org.